 Even though more research needs to be done, evidence is coming to light showing how weighted blankets assist in easing undesirable symptoms associated with ADHD, restless leg syndrome, autism, severe anxiety, sleep disorders, arthritis, and chronic pain.
 If you are interested, read our post covering all the benefits of sleeping with a weighted blanket!

-Any of these sound familiar or overlap with fibromyalgia?
+Does any of these sound familiar or overlap with fibromyalgia?
 Let’s dive deeper into some debilitating fibromyalgia symptoms and further discuss how a weighted blanket can be your new favorite therapeutic tool.

 1. Lessened Muscle Pain